-Safety is probably the most important aspect of any demolition project.
+Safety is probably the most important aspect of any residential or Commercial Demolition project.
 Part of our training process for all employees ensures that all training, licensing, and certifications of all machinery have been completed.
 Based on the project location, we map out routes to medical centers in the event of an emergency.

 Additionally, our crew members have also received CPR and first aid training through our extensive safety meetings.
 We also have plans in place to reduce the risks of falling as well as policies on wearing protective gear.
 Lastly, all of our professionals adhere to OSHA standards!